driscoll42/benchmarking_suite/Readme.md

 * Store output into csv for future reference
 * Extract OS, CPU, GPU, driver versions and other system data on each run

+Note: This repo does not contain any of the benchmarks inherently as I do not have permission to share them.
+Please see the Install instructions below for how to set up the benchmarks

 Note: Currently only supports Windows-based CPU benchmarks

 Note: I have only tested this on my personal computers, if bugs are found please report them!